ttulka/chickenfoot/README.md

 ### Addition of two numbers

-An alternative version of a program which add values in *r0* and *r1* to *r2*:
+An alternative version of a program which adds values in *r0* and *r1* to *r2*:

 ```chickenfoot